bigbluebutton/bigbluebutton/docs/docs/new-features.md

 - Client settings.yml: `skipVideoPreviewIfPreviousDevice`.
 Defaults to `false`
 - Can be overrided on join Custom Parameter with: `userdata-bbb_skip_video_preview_if_previous_device=`

+### Replaced all user facing instances of "meeting" with the word "session"

+The word "session" is more generic and encompasses both educational and work contexts.
+Up until BigBlueButton 3.0 we were using the two keywords interchangeably.
+Moving forward we are preferring to use "session".

 ### Changes to events.xml

 Retired events